Garth Crooks' team of the week: Romelu Lukaku, Wayne Rooney, Dele Alli, Kyle Walker, Steve Mounie

 Premier League debutants Huddersfield produced the perfect away performance to beat Crystal Palace but there were defeats for fellow new boys Newcastle, against Tottenham, and Brighton, at home to Manchester City.

+You can see the thinking behind my team below but, first, here's who BBC Sport readers have picked in their team of the week:

-Do you agree with my selection or would you go for a different team?
-Why not pick your own team of the week from the shortlist selected by BBC Sport journalists and share it with your friends?
+If you haven't had a go yet, you can still pick your own team of the week from the shortlist selected by BBC Sport journalists and share it with your friends.

 Pick your XI from our list and share with your friends.